humping-koala/drg-mods/README.md

 ## 📜 Scripts
 All mods are packaged via the help of powershell scripts.
 Each mod directory contains [its own ps1 script](./GlowingEbonuts/GlowingEbonuts.ps1) which defines mod-specific parameters and executes [PakScript.ps1](./PakScript.ps1).
 The PakScript is capable of automatically determining Unreal Engine 4.25 install location as well as DRG's install location (Steam edition), where it saves the resulting pak file.
 The script supports paking both UE4 project-based mods and hex-edited mods.
 In case of UE4 project-based mods, it will cook the game content first, before packaging it.
+In case of mixed project, where want to have cooked content with hex-edited files, the same structure as UE4 based mods, with any hex-edited files put under [ExtraContent](./MarcusGrayTattoos/ExtraContent).

 [Show Events]: https://github.com/ArcticEcho/DRG-Mods/tree/c91790e4bf2d70006ef3d911ab97fac67fd5f232/Quality%20of%20Life/HUD#show-events---v111